AlexSeferidis/AlexSeferidis.github.io/Projects/RTDSP.md

 1. Frequency thresholding for beep detection
 2. Cross correlation of frequency spectra using STFTs
-3. Trained linear SVM to perform audio classification using MFCC features
+3. Trained linear SVM to perform audio detection using MFCC features

 ## Skills